Who’s in Stripes?

 Ring-Tailed Lemurs

 In a bit of a different realm, we see smaller animals like ring-tailed lemurs with striped parts of their bodies – tails in this case.
 Another debated topic, the striped tails could offer them a few perks.
 Camouflage is always the first guess, which is accurate, stripes break up shapes.
-But ring-tailed lemurs have been observed using their noticeable tails for communication with other lemurs.
-Specifically, they’ve been seen holding their tail straight up to signal danger to the rest of the group!
+Researchers have observed ring-tailed lemurs using their noticeable tails to communicate with other lemurs.
+Specifically, they hold their tails straight up to signal danger to the rest of the group!

 Okapi

 Unlike many of the other animals on this list, the reason for the okapi’s stripes is pretty well agreed upon.
 Like many forest dwelling antelopes, they use stripes as dispersion camouflage.
 Dispersion camouflage helps them blend in with the light breaking through the canopy above!
-Despite how noticeable they might seem to us, okapi are known for how elusive they are, being called the ghosts of the forest.
-They were studied by cryptozoologists at one point, and the first photo we got of a baby okapi in the wild was taken in 2018!
+Although they might seem noticeable to us, okapi remain incredibly elusive and are often called the ghosts of the forest.
+Cryptozoologists once studied them, and researchers captured the first photo of a baby okapi in the wild in 2018!

 Striped Damselfish

-Despite how different their home is from all the animals we’ve talked about so far, it’s believed that striped damselfish use their stripes for camouflage!
+Despite how their habitats differ from the other animals we’ve discussed, experts believe striped damselfish use their stripes for camouflage.
 Colorful reefs and schools of other fish can make a great background for an animal with a distorted exterior.
 There are many interesting colorations to see in the ocean that we don’t see on land, and there’s still so much to learn about the animals that live in that environment.

 These are just some of the animals with stripes that exist across the world, and each of them benefits from this amazing pattern in their own way depending on their environment.
 One of the most interesting facts about every single animals’ pattern, striped, spotted, or in between, is that it is as unique as a human fingerprint.
 No two animals look the same, and that’s something truly amazing!